Minnie Pearl: Cancer research

 After battling breast cancer through aggressive treatments, including a double mastectomy and radiation therapy, she became a spokeswoman for the medical center in Nashville where she had been treated.
 She took on this role as herself, Sarah Ophelia Cannon, not Minnie Pearl, although a nonprofit group, the Minnie Pearl Cancer Foundation, was founded in her memory to help fund cancer research.
-The center where she was treated was later named the Sarah Cannon Cancer Center, and has been expanded to at least twenty other hospitals in Middle Tennessee, southern Kentucky, Richmond, Virginia, Kansas City, Missouri, Gainesville, Florida, and the UK.
+The center where she was treated was later named the Sarah Cannon Cancer Center, and has been expanded to at least twenty other hospitals in Middle Tennessee; southern Kentucky; Richmond, Virginia; Kansas City, Missouri; Gainesville, Florida; Plano, Texas; and the United Kingdom.
 Her name has also been lent to the affiliated Sarah Cannon Research Institute.

 Final years

 Cannon suffered a debilitating stroke in June 1991, bringing her performing career to an end.
-After the stroke, she resided in a Nashville nursing home, where she received frequent visits from country-music industry figures, including Chely Wright, Vince Gill, and Amy Grant.
+After the stroke, she resided in a Nashville nursing home, where she received frequent visits from music industry figures, including Chely Wright, Vince Gill, and Amy Grant.
 Her death on March 4, 1996, at the age of 83 was attributed to complications from another stroke.
 She is buried at Mount Hope Cemetery in Franklin, Tennessee.

 Legacy and influence

-She was an important influence on younger female country music singers and rural humorists such as Jerry Clower, Jeff Foxworthy, Bill Engvall, Carl Hurley, David L Cook, Chonda Pierce, Ron White, and Larry the Cable Guy.
+She was an important influence on younger female country music singers and rural humorists such as Jerry Clower, Jeff Foxworthy, Bill Engvall, Carl Hurley, Chonda Pierce, Ron White, and Larry the Cable Guy.
 In 1992, she was awarded the National Medal of Arts.
 In 2002, she was ranked as number 14 on CMT's 40 Greatest Women in Country Music list.

 According to Barney Hoskyns, the Band's 1975 song "Ophelia" was based on Pearl.
 Pearl is also mentioned in the lyrics of the 1988 song "Punk Rock Girl" by the Dead Milkmen.

+In 1988, Pearl received the American Academy of Achievement's Golden Plate Award, presented by Johnny Cash, alongside fellow awardee Roy Acuff, at an awards ceremony in Nashville.

 She was friends with performers outside the country genre, including Elvis Presley, Dean Martin (she appeared on an episode of The Dean Martin Show), and Paul Reubens (Pee-wee Herman).
 In 1992, Reubens made what would be his last appearance as Pee-wee Herman for 15 years at a Minnie Pearl tribute show.

 Bronze statues of Minnie Pearl and Roy Acuff are displayed in the lobby of the Ryman Auditorium.
 Chely Wright and Dean Sams (of Lonestar) posed for the statues.

 A museum dedicated to Minnie Pearl was situated just outside the Grand Ole Opry House at Opryland USA (next to another museum dedicated to Roy Acuff), but the museum closed along with the theme park in 1997.
 Many of its artifacts were moved to the adjacent Grand Ole Opry Museum.